Studio-Nullbyte/studio-nullbyte.github.io/docs/DEPLOYMENT_WITH_SUPABASE.md

 ## Overview

-Your Studio Nullbyte site will **NOT** automatically connect to Supabase when deployed to GitHub Pages unless you configure the environment variables properly.
+Your site will **NOT** automatically connect to Supabase when deployed to GitHub Pages unless you configure the environment variables properly.
 Here's how to set it up.

 ## 🔐 Step-by-Step Deployment Setup